nrdg/afq/docs/bibliography/diffusion-mri.md

     Huber E, Henriques RN, Owen JP, Rokem A, Yeatman JD (2019) Applying microstructural models to understand the role of white matter in cognitive development.
 Dev Cogn Neurosci 36(February):100624.

+## TRACTOMETRY - Automated Fiber Quantification (AFQ)

-## Automated Fiber Quantification is a method for analyzing white matter tracts
+Tractometry refers to methods for analzying properties of the brain's major white matter connections.
+Automated Fiber Quantification (AFQ) is a tractometry toolbox we developed for analyzing white matter tracts in individuals and groups.
+There is a MATLAB and a Python version of AFQ.

 **Here is the paper that introducued the method:**